How to Keep Unwanted Visitors Out of Your Storage Unit

 A Step-by-Step Guide to Get Your RV Ready for the Season

 RV Season Prep: What to Do Before Your First Spring Trip Spring in Missouri means one thing for RV owners—it’s time to get your rig road-ready.
 The long winter is behind you, and the open road (or quiet campground) is calling.
 But before you hit the highway, there are a few key things to take care of—especially if your RV has been sitting in storage all season.
 At Liberty Bend Storage, we’re proud to be the go-to spot for outdoor RV parking in Liberty, MO.
 Our secure, gated facility is perfect for keeping your RV safe through the off-season—but it’s what you do next that gets your spring adventures off to a smooth start.
+Many local owners rely on outdoor RV and boat parking to keep their vehicles secure and accessible year-round.
 Here’s your comprehensive checklist for de-winterizing, inspecting, cleaning, and packing your RV before your first big trip of the season.
 1. Inspect the Exterior Start with a full walkaround of your RV.
 Look for any damage from winter weather, fallen branches, or critters that may have taken shelter near your rig.
 Check the roof and seams for cracks or leaks Look under the chassis for signs of rust or damage Inspect windows, doors, and vents to make sure seals are still tight Test awnings and exterior lights If you’ve stored your RV at Liberty Bend Storage, you’ve already avoided a lot of common weather damage thanks to our wide, open lot that’s easy to navigate—no tight turns or branches to worry about.
 2. De-Winterize the Water System Next up: getting your plumbing ready for use.
 If you winterized your RV properly, you’ll need to flush out any antifreeze and sanitize the water system.
-Drain any remaining antifreeze from the fresh water tank Flush the lines by filling the tank with water and running each faucet until clear Sanitize with a diluted bleach solution (1/4 cup bleach per 15 gallons of water) and flush thoroughly Check for leaks around connections, especially in the bathroom and kitchen While you’re at it, fill your fresh water tank and double-check the water heater and pump.
-It’s better to find a leak in your driveway than ...
+Drain any remaining antifreeze from the fresh water tank Flush the lines by filling the tank with water and running each faucet until clear Sanitize with a diluted bleach solution (1/4 cup bleach per 15 gallons of water) and flush thoroughly Check for leaks around connections, especially in the bathroom and kitchen While you’re at it, fill your fresh water ...

 Admin